40 of my Favourite Genealogy Indexes / Sources

 - Victoria Coastal Passenger lists 1852-1924.
 They include people travelling locally and those from overseas, and they cover the goldrush years.
 Images of original documents are online.

 - Passenger lists.
-Passengers en route to other ports (eastern States etc) are included in this indexed collection for 1897-1963 ship passenger arrivals, crew lists, air arrivals and quarantine lists for Fremantle, Western Australia.
+Passengers en route to other ports (eastern States etc) are included in an indexed collection (on Ancestry) for 1897-1963 ship passenger arrivals, crew lists, air arrivals and quarantine lists for Fremantle, Western Australia.

 - Queensland Burials and Memorials.
 This database includes indexes to headstones in many Queensland cemeteries and lone graves, plus records of seven funeral directors.
 The total time frame covered is 1820-1996.
 Be sure to read 'Learn more' and 'What information can I find'.